Variations on Memetic Algorithms for Graph Coloring Problems: Introduction

 \section{Introduction}

-Given a undirected graph $G=(V,E)$ with $V$ a set vertices and $E$ a set of edges, the graph vertex coloring involves assigning each vertex with a color so that two adjacent vertices (linked by an edge) feature different colors.
-The Graph Vertex Coloring Problem (GVCP) involves finding the minimum number of colors required to color a given graph in respect of these binary constraints.
-The GVCP is a famous and much-studied problem because this simple formalization can be applied to various issues such as frequency assignment problems~\cite{Aardal03, Dib10}, scheduling problems~\cite{Leighton79, Zufferey08, Wood69} and fly level allocation problems~\cite{Barnier04}.
-Most problems that involve sharing a rare resource (colors) between different operators (vertices) can be modeled as a GVCP, such as most resource allocation problems.
-GVCP is NP-hard~\cite{Garey79}.
-Given $k$ a positive integer corresponding to the maximum number of colors, a $k$-coloring of a given graph $G$ is a function $c$ that assigns to each vertex a color (i.e. an integer included between $1$ and $k$) as follows~:
+Given an undirected graph $G=(V,E)$ with $V$ a set of vertices and $E$ a set of edges, graph vertex coloring involves assigning each vertex with a color so that two adjacent vertices (linked by an edge) feature different colors.
+The Graph Vertex Coloring Problem (GVCP) consists in finding the minimum number of colors, called \emph{chromatic number $\chi(G)$}, required to color the graph $G$ while respecting these binary constraints.
+The GVCP is a well-documented and much-studied problem because this simple formalization can be applied to various issues such as frequency assignment problems~\cite{Aardal03, Dib10}, scheduling problems~\cite{Leighton79, Zufferey08, Wood69} and flight level allocation problems~\cite{Barnier04, Allignol2012}.
+Most problems that involve sharing a rare resource (colors) between different operators (vertices) can be modeled as a GVCP.
+The GVCP is NP-hard~\cite{Garey79}.

+Given $k$ a positive integer corresponding to the number of colors, a $k$-coloring of a given graph $G$ is a function $c$ that assigns to each vertex an integer between $1$ and $k$ as follows~:

+The value $c(v)$ is called the color of vertex $v$.
+The vertices assigned to the same color $i\in\{1,2...,k\}$ define a \emph{color class}, denoted $V_i$.
+An equivalent view is to consider a $k$-coloring as a partition of $G$ into $k$ subsets of vertices: $c\equiv\{V_1,...,V_k\}$.

-One recalls some definitions~: a $k$-coloring is called \emph{legal} or \emph{proper $k$-coloring} if it respects the following binary constraints~: $\forall (u,v)\in E,\ c(u)\neq c(v)$.
-Otherwise the $k$-coloring is called \emph{non legal} or \emph{non proper}; and edges $(u,v)\in E$ such as $c(u)= c(v)$ are called \emph{conflicting edges}, and $u$ and $v$ \emph{conflicting vertices}.
-A given graph $G$ is \emph{$k$-colorable} if a proper $k$-coloring exists.
-The \emph{chromatic number} $\chi(G)$ of a given graph $G$ is the smallest integer $k$ such as $G$ is $k$-colorable.
-A coloring is called \emph{complete coloring} if one color is assigned to \emph{all} vertices, otherwise it is called \emph{partial coloring}, whereby some vertices may remain uncolored.
-An \emph{independent set} or \emph{stable set} is a set of vertices, no two of which are adjacent.
-In this case, it is possible to assign the same color to all the vertices of an independent set without producing any conflicting edges.
-The problem of finding a minimal graph partition of independent sets is then equivalent to the GVCP.
+We recall some definitions~: \begin{itemize} \item a $k$-coloring is called \emph{legal} or \emph{proper $k$-coloring} if it respects the following binary constraints~: $\forall (u,v)\in E,\ c(u)\neq c(v)$.
+Otherwise the $k$-coloring is called \emph{non legal} or \emph{non proper}; and edges $(u,v)\in E$ such as $c(u)= c(v)$ are called \emph{conflicting edges}, and $u$ and $v$ \emph{conflicting vertices}. \item A $k$-coloring is a \emph{complete coloring} because a color is assigned to \emph{all} vertices; if some vertices can remain uncolored, the coloring is said to be \emph{partial}. \item An \emph{independent set} or a \emph{stable set} is a set of vertices, no two of which are adjacent.
+It is possible to assign the same color to all the vertices of an independent set without producing any conflicting edge.
+The problem of finding a minimal graph partition of independent sets is then equivalent to the GVCP. \end{itemize}